9 DIY Fruit Face Masks For Glowing Skin

 - Apply a moisturizer.

-Caution: Although there could be no adverse reactions when you use a natural fruit pack, it is best to do a patch test before you apply it to your face.
+Caution: Although there could be no adverse reactions when you use a natural fruit pack, it is best to do a patch test before you apply it on your face as some people might be allergic to some of these fruit enzymes.

 2. Kiwi And Avocado Face Pack